Can the world take the vital next steps towards ending global poverty? Or will we let progress slip away?

 “If trends continue, the world will surpass MDG targets on malaria, tuberculosis and access to HIV treatment, and the hunger target looks within reach.
 Other targets, such as access to technologies, reduction of average tariffs, debt relief, and growing political participation by women, show great progress.”

-The report highlights some of the amazing progress:
+The report highlights some of the amazing progress made:

 - The likelihood of a child dying before age five has been nearly cut in half, which means about 17,000 children are saved every day.